ovh/docs/pages/cloud/private-cloud/veeam_backup_as_a_service/guide.en-gb.md

 ## Objective

-Veeam is a software editor in backup and disater recovery plan (DRP) solutions in virtualized environments.
-The Veeam Backup Managed is base on the Veeam Availability Suite software stack to provide you a on demand backup solution.
+Veeam is a software editor in backup and disaster recovery plan (DRP) solutions in virtualized environments.
+The Veeam Backup Managed option is based on the Veeam Availability Suite software stack to provide you with an on demand backup solution.

 Backups are performed using a virtual machine (VM) within your [Hosted Private cloud](https://www.ovhcloud.com/en-ie/enterprise/products/hosted-private-cloud/){.external} infrastructure.
 The backed-up data is outsourced to an independent storage space at OVHcloud.
 Backups are performed during night, with a retention time depending on the offer level you choose.